Failing to Appear for a Child Custody Hearing in Arizona

-In this case, the parent did appear in court, but was 25 minutes late without good cause.
-The Department of Child Safety (DCS) argued this should be considered “failure to appear” and requested the court continue with severance of Mother’s parental rights.
+In this case, the parent did appear in court but was 25 minutes late without good cause.
+The Department of Child Safety (DCS) argued this should be considered “failure to appear” and requested the court continue with the severance of Mother’s parental rights.
 The higher court ruled that there was no requirement in the statute that the parent be “timely” to satisfy the act of being present for the hearing, so therefore it was not considered by the court to be “failure to appear” on the part of the parent.

-The higher court ruled that, because of the restriction placed on counsel prior to the parent’s arrival, and the lower court’s refusal to allow the parent to testify based on a tardy arrival, that parent’s constitutional rights to be heard, were violated.
+The higher court ruled that, because of the restriction placed on counsel before the parent’s arrival, and the lower court’s refusal to allow the mother to testify based on a tardy arrival, that parent’s constitutional rights to be heard, were violated.
 This resulted in the Appellate Court reversing and remanding the case to the lower court for further proceedings.

 In October 2015, DCS filed a motion to terminate the parent-child relationship between Z.D. and Z.D’s mother.
-Mother was not present when the hearing began and given her absence and the lack of an explanation, the lower court found Mother lacked good cause for her absence.
-The court then advised the parties, that Mother’s counsel ONLY had an opportunity to address the “weight of the evidence”, not the admissibility of the evidence.
+Mother was not present when the hearing began, and given her absence and the lack of explanation, the lower court found Mother lacked good cause for her absence.
+The court then advised the parties, that Mother’s counsel ONLY had an opportunity to address the “weight of the evidence”, not the admissibility of evidence.

 The Holding of the Case

 The court retains full discretion to assess what constitutes good cause for “failure to appear”, however; the higher court ruled that if a parent appears before the close of the hearing, by the time both parties have presented their case, that parent’s “right to be heard” cannot be violated by restricting the parent’s participation.

 The court also ruled that in the case of a parent’s failure to appear until after both parties have fully presented their cases, the court may treat the parent’s absence as a waiver of the parent’s legal rights.
 In regards to the complaint that Mother’s counsel was unable to object to the admission of evidence, the higher court agreed.

 Due to the lower court’s ruling that Mother’s attorney could only address the “weight of the evidence”, Mother’s attorney could not effectively participate in the severance hearing.
-It was found that the court abused its discretion in limiting Mother’s council’s participation and thus denying Mother a fair trial.
+It was found that the court abused its discretion in limiting Mother’s Counsel’s participation and thus denying Mother a fair trial.